karajelley/sugar-swoop/README.md

 - Create the html with the game area and the player
 - Create player class and methods
+- Create interactables class and methods
-- Create enemy class and methods
+- Create bullet class and methods
 - Create gamae logic
 - Style characters, game area and gameplay.

 ## Bugs
 - player doesn't smoothly transition on vertical axis
 - don't let interactables appear on top of one another

-- Sugar Swoop Game Title
+## Left Off
+- Does my player need to be able to officially win?
+Scoring points? + level ups?
+- Get better icon for bullet, player, heart, etc.
+- change levels, wait to call functions for certain levels using a conditional?
+- Change game over screen to match start screen
+- Fix how to screen (scrolling, general formatting. add font, cancel button?)
+- Add screen shake on crash
 - Add music

-## Left Off
-- Bullets function not working.
-A bullet is moving when I hit the spacebar and simultaneously being deleted.
-I also cannot see it anywhere despite it having CSS.
-Not sure if the crashBullet is working either.
-- If you get bullet function working you will need to add handleBullet methods to all the interactables (where appropriate).

-- Add other interactable's designs
-- Add start screen
-- Fix presentation